Ewing sarcoma (brief information)

 Therapy is generally initiated by an intensive chemotherapy of several weeks (called induction chemotherapy or induction therapy).
 The goal of this chemotherapy is to shrink the tumour and potential spread (metastases) in order to optimise the conditions for subsequent surgical tumour removal, thereby contributing to safety and efficacy of surgery.
 Also, chemotherapy helps eliminate micrometastases (the tiny metastases that cannot be detected by imaging diagnostics), thus preventing further tumour spread.

 In order to eliminate as many tumour cells as possible, patients receive a combination of different chemotherapeutic agents (cytostatics) that have proven to be effective in the treatment of Ewing sarcoma.
-These agents, administered by infusion, include vincristine, doxorubicin (= adriamycin), cyclophosphamide, ifosfamide, and etoposide (abbreviated “VDC/IE”).
-Chemotherapy is given as several courses over several (currently nine) days each, during which the patient needs to be inpatient.
-Between courses, patients can go home as outpatients.
-Readmission is only required in case of severe side-effects.

 Local therapy – surgery and radiotherapy

-Which one of the two treatment methods is indicated or whether they will be combined depends on the patient and his / her disease condition and, thus, needs to be decided individually.
+Which one of the two treatment methods is indicated or whether they will be combined depends on the patient and his / her disease condition and, thus, needs to be discussed on a case-by-case basis within an interdisciplinary team.
 Your caregiver team will inform you more in detail on the type and course of surgery or radiotherapy, respectively.
-Thanks to huge progress made for limb-sparing surgical techniques, it is fre-quently possible as of today to waive amputation for patients with large tu-mours of the arms or legs.

-Good to know: as far as possible, metastases identified at the time of diagnosis are treated locally like the primary tumour, thus being surgically removed and/or irradiated.
+Good to know: As far as possible, metastases identified at the time of diagnosis are treated locally like the primary tumour, thus being surgically removed and/or irradiated.

 Chemotherapy after local therapy